StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 Draws:

-3. chns5_1s          : A KeyedArray chains object or an
-                     : MCMCChains object (4000 samples from 4 chains)
+3. chns5_1s          : MCMCChains object (4000 samples from 4 chains)
 4. part5_1s          : Stan samples (Particles notation)
 5. quap5_1s          : Quap samples (Particles notation)
 6. nt5_1s            : NamedTuple with samples values
+7. ka5_1s            : KeyedArray object (see AxisArrays.jl)
+8. da5_1s            : DimArray object (see DimensionalData.jl)
+9. st5_1s            : StanTable 0bject

 The default for `read_samples(m1_1s)` is a StanTable chains object.

 Results as a DataFrame:

-7. prior5_1s_df      : Prior samples (DataFrame)
+10. prior5_1s_df      : Prior samples (DataFrame)
-8. post5_1s_df       : Posterior samples (DataFrame)
+11. post5_1s_df       : Posterior samples (DataFrame)
-9. quap5_1s_df       : Quap approximation to posterior samples (DataFrame)
+12. quap5_1s_df       : Quap approximation to posterior samples (DataFrame)
-10.pred5_1s_df       : Posterior predictions (DataFrame)
+13.pred5_1s_df       : Posterior predictions (DataFrame)

 As before, the `s` at the end indicates Stan.

 By default `read_samples(m5_1s)` returns a StanTable with the results.
 In general it is safer to specify the desired format, i.e. `read_samples(m5_1s, :table)` as the Julia eco-sytem is still evolving rapidly with new options.

 Using `read_samples(m5_1s, :...)` makes it easy to convert samples to other formats.

 ## Status

 SR2StanPluto.jl is compatible with the 2nd edition of the book.

-StructuralCausalModels.jl is included as an experimental dependency in the StatisticalRethinking.jl v3+ package.
-Definitely WIP!
+StructuralCausalModels.jl ans ParetoSmoothedImportanceSampling.jl are included as experimental dependencies in the StatisticalRethinking.jl v3+ package.
+Both definitely WIP!

 Any feedback is appreciated.
 Please open an issue.